spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 The `Repository` can be accessed from the same module's [Communication](#communication-layer-responsibilities) and [Business layers](#business-layer-responsibilities).

 **Conventions**
-- No generic conventions.
+No general conventions.

 <details><summary markdown='span'>Conventions for Module development and Core module development</summary>

-- `Repostiories` can not alter the data in the database, only retrieve it.
+- `Repostiories` can't alter the data in the database, only retrieve it.
 - `Repositories` need to use [Entities](#entity) and/or [Query Objects](#query-object) to retrieve data from the database.
 - The `Repository` class needs to define and implement an interface that holds the specification of each `public` method.
 - `Public` methods need to receive and return [Transfer Objects](#transfer-object) only.